Continuous Diffusion Models Can Obey Formal Syntax: Formal Framework

 Our method replaces this learned classifier with the analytical expectation derived in \Cref{alg:automaton-score}:

-This substitution interprets the noisy latent $x_t$ as parameterizing a valid unigram distribution via the decoder.
-While this is an approximation at high noise levels ($t \gg 0$), it becomes exact as $t \to 0$ (where $x_t \approx x_0$).
+Unlike a separate classifier which is trained to approximate $\Pr(\aL \mid x_t)$, our analytical solution computes precisely $\int \Pr(\mathcal{L} \mid x_0) \cdot \Pr(x_0 \mid x_t)\ dx_t$.
 By using this analytical proxy, we leverage the robust theoretical foundations of guided diffusion without the cost or instability of training auxiliary classifiers.
-The convergence properties of our sampler thus follow directly from the standard results for score-based conditional generation established by \citet{anderson1982reverse,songscore}, contingent on the quality of this unigram approximation.
+The convergence properties of our sampler thus follow directly from the standard results for score-based conditional generation established by \citet{anderson1982reverse,songscore}.